ajiang23/SmartJobTracker/README.md

 Tracking job applications can be overwhelming.
 Many job seekers tend to rely on confirmation emails or Word/Excel documents, but these methods lack **consistency, automation, and intelligence**.

 **SmartJobTracker** eliminates these inefficiencies by providing a **centralized, time-sensitive, and intelligent tracking system** to help users manage their applications effectively.

+## **User Stories**
+- As a user, I want to be able to add a new job application to my job tracking list.
+- As a user, I want to be able to view all job applications in a list and filter them based on specific criteria.
+- As a user, I want to be able to update the status of a job application as my application progresses.
+- As a user, I want to be able to delete a job application that I no longer want to track.